Palestine is everywhere

 Illustration by Avian D’Souza.

-Co-published by TBA21, Silver Press and the87Press, Palestine is everywhere, is a contributor-led anthology of testimony, poetry, essays, and artworks from Gaza and beyond.
+Co-published by TBA21 Thyssen-Bornemisza Art Contemporary, Silver Press, and the87Press, and edited by Skye Arundhati Thomas, Edwin Nasr and Gloria Habsburg, Palestine is everywhere is a contributor-led anthology of testimony, poetry, essays, and artworks from Gaza and beyond.

 All royalties from this project will be donated to Medical Aid for Palestinians (MAP) and The Arab Group for the Protection of Nature (APN).